suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Fix WebSocket not working properly.
 - Fix central-client not reconnecting after disconnected from map-server, which it won't move to character management scene.
 - Fix map-users not being removed from cluster-server's collection after map-server disconnected.
+- Fix player character entity not being destroyed after player re-login to the game, so you will see duplicating characters.
 - Fix `AreaDamageEntity` -> `canApplyDamageToUser` not working.
 - Fix summoning monster character entity not teleporting to summoner character entity properly.
 - Fix pooling objects not being destroyed when object is out of pooling range.